Tracial oscillation zero and stable rank one: Introduction

 (3) $A$ has stable rank one;

 (4) $\Gamma$ is surjective and $A$ has almost stable rank one;

 (5) $A$ has property (TM).

-\end{thm} (The technical terms in the statement above will be discussed in detail in the process.
-See also Remark \ref{Rlast}.)
+\end{thm} The technical terms in the statement above will be discussed in detail in the process and some examples of simple \CA s which satisfy (1) will be given (e.g. Proposition \ref{Prr0} and Theorem \ref{Tcounableos}).
+The condition that $A$ has a non-trivial densely defined 2-quasitrace could be replaced by that $A$ is stably finite (see Remark \ref{Rlast}).
 Note that Theorem \ref{Teqiv} is stated without assuming that $A$ is nuclear or exact.
 Related to the Toms-Winter conjecture, H. Thiel in \cite{Th} shows that under the same assumption as that of Theorem \ref{Teqiv}, if $A$ is unital and has stable rank one, then $\Gamma$ is surjective, and, if, in addition, $A$ has local finite nuclear dimension, then $A$ is ${\cal Z}$-stable.
 With the same spirit, Corollary \ref{Clocalnuc} below states that, under the same assumption as in Theorem \ref{Teqiv}, if (1) in the theorem above also holds and $A$ has local finite nuclear dimension, then $A$ is ${\cal Z}$-stable (see also Remark \ref{Rweakloc} for an even weaker hypothesis).
 In fact, the idea of tracial oscillation zero can also be directly used in the study of Toms-Winter conjecture (see \cite{Linzstable}).